 AB 9 gives employees more time to bring discrimination claims by extending the deadline to file a verified complaint with the FEHA for employment discrimination claims from one to three years.

-Employers have increased their record retention from 1 to 3 years in the preparation for a claim 3 years old.
-Under FEHA the employer is the keeper of the records.
-The extension of the statute of limitations means additional record keeping responsibility, since the employee can now make a claim from 3 years prior, after the witnesses have left the company.
+Employers have increased their record retention from 1 to 3 years in preparation for a claim three years old.
+Under FEHA, the employer is the keeper of the records.
+The extension of the statute of limitations means additional record-keeping responsibility since the employee can now claim from 3 years prior after the witnesses have left the company.

 As a result, effective January 1, 2020, an employer may only enter into an arbitration agreement or class action or jury trial waiver with a California employee if that employee voluntarily and affirmatively chooses to enter into such an agreement or waiver.

-AB 51 follows in the footsteps of two nearly identical bills that then Governor Jerry Brown vetoed in 2015 and 2018.
-In his September 2018 veto message for Assembly Bill 3080 Governor Brown expressed his belief that the bill ran afoul of U.S. Supreme Court precedent and “plainly violate[d] federal law.”
+AB 51 follows in the footsteps of two nearly identical bills that then-Governor Jerry Brown vetoed in 2015 and 2018.
+In his September 2018 veto message for Assembly Bill 3080, Governor Brown expressed his belief that the measure ran afoul of U.S. Supreme Court precedent and “plainly violate[d] federal law.”
 He believed that California was preempted from interfering with the formation of arbitration agreements.

 Employers face difficult choices in the wake of AB 51.
 If existing arbitration programs are left unchanged, there is the risk of violation of the new law, which is in itself a misdemeanor.
 Employers can modify their arbitration agreements to utilize either “opt-in” or “opt-out” clauses, but these options are also unstable in the wake of the statute.

 Due to the complexity of this issue and the wide variety of arbitration programs and agreements that are in effect and could be contemplated in California workplaces, businesses with operations in the Golden State should consult with an expert before modifying existing arbitration programs.